zotero/citeproc-rs/README.md

 * Some styles in the repo are possibly invalid (mostly for using terms that don't exist).
 * Some will successfully output HTML!
-* Many styles will panic when accessing locales, as most locale lookups are just `.get("en-GB").unwrap()` on the inline locales instead of using a merged locale.

 ### Parse a locale